 Stephan T.A.M.
 Mols and Eric Moormann

 Miko Flohr is Lecturer in Ancient History at Leiden University.
 His research focuses on the archaeology of urban economies in Roman Italy.
-He published the monograph <on the world of the Roman fullo> (2013), and co-edited the volumes Craftsmen and Traders in the Roman World (2016), and The Economy of Pompeii (2017).
+He published the monograph The World of the Fullo: Work, Economy and Society in Roman Italy (2013), and co-edited the volumes Craftsmen and Traders in the Roman World (2016), and The Economy of Pompeii (2017).
 He is currently preparing a monograph on the architectural and economic history of the taberna and co-editing Companion to Cities in the Greco-Roman World.